The One Summer Diet That Can Stop Skin Cancer

 A recent study showed that the composition of the skin’s microbiome, its balance of “good bacteria” vs. “bad bacteria,” may help protect against skin cancer.
-That’s right—just another in a long list of surprising facts everyone should memorize about skin cancer.
 “Researchers found that a unique strain of skin bacteria produces a chemical that kills several types of cancer cells,” Dr. Bowe says.
 And because our skin’s microbiome is linked to our gut microbiome, she recommends consuming probiotics, found naturally in plain yogurt, to boost the good bugs’ power.
 “Some strains of probiotics have been shown to protect the skin from UV damage, and other strains have been shown to repair the skin from damage already done by the sun,” Dr. Bowe says.
 Add fresh fruit to your Greek yogurt for flavor and cancer-fighting antioxidants, and you’ve got a healthy, satisfying breakfast.

 Good news: Your morning cup of coffee doesn’t just energize you for the day ahead—it can actually help protect against skin cancer, according to research.
 “Coffee is rich in antioxidants, which help to fight free radical damage that can result in premature aging and sun damage,” Dr. Bowe says.
 “With respect to skin cancer, studies appear to show that high consumption of coffee might be beneficial in combating skin cancer.”
 Other studies show that moderate consumption can have some protective benefits too.
 Find out more ways to cut your cancer risk, according to science.